apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

   nxwm:

     This is a special configuration setup for the NxWM window manager UnitTest.
+This builds on top of the features that were unit tested in by the fb configuration.

     The NxWM window manager can be found here:

-      nuttx-code/NxWidgets/nxwm
+      <nuttx-code>/NxWidgets/nxwm

     The NxWM unit test can be found at:

-      nuttx-code/NxWidgets/UnitTests/nxwm
+      <nuttx-code>/NxWidgets/UnitTests/nxwm

     Documentation for installing the NxWM unit test can be found here:

-      nuttx-code/NxWidgets/UnitTests/README.txt
+      <nuttx-code>/NxWidgets/UnitTests/README.txt

+    Where <nuttx-code> is whatever path you have select to install NuttX.

-    Here is the quick summary of the build steps (Assuming that all of the required packages are available in a directory ~/nuttx-code):
+    Here is the quick summary of the build steps (Assuming that all of the required packages are available in a directory ~/<nuttx-code>):

     1. Install the nxwm configuration

-       $ cd ~/nuttx-code/nuttx
+       $ cd ~/<nuttx-code>/nuttx
        $ tools/configure.sh [OPTIONS] lpcxpresso-lpc54628/nxwm

        Use the -l option with the configure.sh script if you are using a